indigenous, elder, ceremony

 In accordance with our Indigenous Peoples Policy Statement, BHP’s approach to agreement-making processes with Indigenous peoples recognises the core principles of FPIC as an important process to safeguard the collective rights of Indigenous peoples.

-Dedicated Indigenous Engagement teams work across the organisation with leadership to assist in maintaining a high level of cultural competence throughout our engagements, including supporting BHP to follow our approach to FPIC, understand and mitigate adverse impacts to Indigenous peoples’ human rights, cultural heritage management, procurement, employment, and our efforts to contribute to the economic and social development of Indigenous communities where we operate.
+Dedicated Indigenous Engagement teams work across the organisation with leadership to assist in maintaining a high level of cultural competence throughout our engagements, including supporting BHP to follow our approach to FPIC, understand and mitigate adverse impacts to Indigenous peoples’ human rights, cultural heritage management, procurement and employment, and our efforts to contribute to the economic and social development of Indigenous communities where we operate.

 • Disclosure